akaliutau/gke-pubsub/README.md

 *Outputs*: sometimes a variable is needed which is only known after terraform has done a change on a cloud provider — f.e. ip-addresses that are given to application.
 So output serves as an intermediate holding agent - it takes that value and exposes it to your variables

+Terraform automatically resolves dependencies, but sometimes cannot determine the order due to complex or circular dependencies.
+In this case successful deployment can be achieved by applying command `terraform apply` twice

 # Appendix 3.
 Docker commands